drganghe/energy-climate-policy/README.md

-# PAF9199 Energy and Climate Policy
+# PAF 9187 Energy and Climate Policy

 This is the website for my Energy and Climate Policy class.
-I will share the slides, assignments, and source files here.
+I share class material here.

 ## Acknowledgment